-- 4.3 EMSA displayed the updated entry on SSN, showing the record of transfer of coordination of the incident by from Norway to Denmark. - 4.4 The senior legal advisor at the NCA provided a presentation on claims management and the minimize that account the minimize of each restrict the New York in N guidelines that govern the principles of cost recovery in Norway.
+- 4.3 EMSA displayed the updated entry on SSN, showing the record of transfer of coordination of the incident from Norway to Denmark. - 4.4 The senior legal advisor at the NCA provided a presentation on claims management and the guidelines that govern the principles of cost recovery in Norway.